ibm-cloud-docs/containers/cs_istio.md

 #### Step 3: Removing resources
 {: #istio_remove_resources}

-After the resources are saved and the addon is disabled, the resources can be removed.
+After the resources are saved and the add-on is disabled, the resources can be removed.
 {: shortdesc}

 1. The `managed-istio-custom` ConfigMap is not removed during uninstallation.
 If you later re-enable the Istio add-on, any [customized settings that you made to the ConfigMap](#customize) are applied during installation.
 If you don't want to re-use your custom settings in a later installation of Istio, you must delete the ConfigMap.